syncfusion-content/angular-docs/angular-2/DigitalGauge/Getting-started.md

 **Add Segment and Character Properties**

 * In this example, the **Digital Gauge** uses a welcome board in which the text color must be distinctly visible in nature.
-In order to meet this requirement, you can give some segment properties such as segment spacing, segment width, segment color, segment length and segment opacity.
+To meet this requirement, you can give some segment properties such as segment spacing, segment width, segment color, segment length and segment opacity.

 * **Character** type is used to define the Digital representation of the character.
 Thee five types of character representation are as follows: